keptn/lifecycle-toolkit/docs/content/en/docs/install/install.md

 {{< embed path="/docs/content/en/docs/install/assets/values-remove-certmanager.yaml" >}}

-For more information on using `cert-manager` with Keptn, see [Use Keptn with cert-manager.io](../operate/cert-manager.md).
+For more information about using `cert-manager` with Keptn, see [Use Keptn with cert-manager.io](../operate/cert-manager.md).

 ## Customizing the configuration of components